gitbundle/sdk/go/docs/RegisterTokenModel.md

 ### NewRegisterTokenModel

-`func NewRegisterTokenModel(created int64, createdBy int64, id int64, scope Scope, token string, updated int64, version int64, ) *RegisterTokenModel`
+`func NewRegisterTokenModel(created int64, createdBy int64, id int64, parentId int64, scope Scope, token string, updated int64, version int64, ) *RegisterTokenModel`

 NewRegisterTokenModel instantiates a new RegisterTokenModel object This constructor will assign default values to properties that have it defined,